 While it’s okay to be concerned about your finances, you cannot let it consume you.
 Being anxious about your financial future is a passive way of dealing with your finances.
 Alternatively, you should allow it to motivate you to make better financial decisions and save money.
 Approach personal finance with a sense of respect and responsibility, not fear.
 This new mindset could allow you to plan for your future, and eliminate your anxiety from the past and present.

 When you worry about money, it won’t magically make a wad of cash appear in front of you.
 As you can infer from this article, learning how to quell your fears and become more confident about your money decisions is a matter of education, action, and respect.
-Remember that you’ll need to become more active in your finances, and share the load with a trusted friend when it gets too heavy.
+Remember that you’ll need to become more active in your finances and share the load with a trusted friend when it gets too heavy.
 Even if you make some mistakes, you’re still making progress from how you used to manage your money.
-With this new mindset, you’ll be ready to tackle your finances in no time.
+With this new mindset, you’ll stop worrying about money and be ready to tackle your finances in no time.